tmpfs/mxl/README.md

 Commands:
- attach, att, a             Attach to a session. list, ls                   List configuration files. source, so                 Source tmux configuration files. alias, as                  Manage file aliases.
+ attach, att, a             Attach to a session. exec, ex                   Execute a command in a pane. list, ls                   List configuration files. source, so                 Source tmux configuration files. alias, as                  Manage file aliases.